What is AIPA

 AIPA Caucus is aimed to be a mechanism to develop common legislative initiatives with the objective of harmonizing the laws of ASEAN Member States.
 As one of AIPA ad-hoc committees, it is also utilized as a platform for regular interaction amongst AIPA Member Parliaments as well as AIPA and ASEAN in monitoring the implementation of AIPA resolutions which has been adopted by the AIPA General Assembly.

-The ASEAN-AIPA Interface during the ASEAN Summit is the highest level of dialogue among ASEAN leaders and AIPA representatives intended to strengthen the cooperation between ASEAN and AIPA The event supports the interaction between the legislative and executive branches, exchange information and discuss on the works of ASEAN at all levels.
+The ASEAN-AIPA Interface during the ASEAN Summit is the highest level of dialogue among ASEAN leaders and AIPA representatives intended to strengthen the cooperation between ASEAN and AIPA The event supports the interaction between the legislative and executive branches, exchange of information, and discussion on the works of ASEAN at all levels.